 In this tutorial, we are going to cover the various methods of centering content horizontally.
 There are various solutions with regard to centering, and they all depend on exactly what type of content you want to center.
-The reason is because

-HTML elements used for content can either be inline-level elements or block-level elements.
+The reason is that HTML elements used for content can either be inline-level elements or block-level elements.
 Both of these types of elements behave differently.
-Just as the browser has built-in styles for these elements, we can apply our own styles them so
+Just as the browser has built-in styles for these elements, we can apply our own styles so that we override built-in styling.

 Centering Text

 Centering text within an element is a very easy task.
 You can simply use the CSS text-align styling property to center the text.
 Previous, the HTML <center> element was used.
-However, it is

-now deprecated so you should not use this HTML element for centering text or elements.
+However, it is now deprecated so you should not use this HTML element for centering text or elements.

 The HTML